Dyslexia Basics: International Association Guide

 Dyslexia

 Dyslexia is a learning difference that primarily affects reading fluency and comprehension.
-While it can manifest in challenges with spelling and writing as well, the core difficulty lies in processing the written word.
-However, dyslexia can present itself differently depending on a child’s age and developmental stage.
+While it can maniDyslexia isn’t just limited to reading; it can also present challenges with Spelling and writing, as the core difficulty lies in processing the written word.
+However, dyslexia often presents itself differently depending on a child’s age and developmental stage, highlighting the importance of learning to read effectively.
 Here’s a breakdown of dyslexia symptoms to look for when testing at different stages:

 Preschool (Ages 3-5):